Zylens/voltageteams/README.md

 ## Permissions, licences and links
 The permissions, licences, author and links are here: coming soon
+But at the moment GNU General Public License (GPL).

 ## Used Mod Versions
 The used version numbers are here: